Gabriella439/slides/munihac2022/slides.md

-% Minmaxing Slay the Spire with Haskell
+% Min-maxing Slay the Spire with Haskell
 % Gabriella Gonzalez
 % October 7, 2016